ayushedu/ayushedu.github.io/_posts/2018-10-16-Apache-Spark_DataFrames.markdown

 ---
 layout: post
-title:  "Spark Tutorial Part 4: Getting Started with DataFrames"
+title:  "Spark Tutorial #4: Getting Started with DataFrames"
 date:   2018-10-16 08:22:00
 author: Ayush Vatsyayan
 categories: Apache-Spark
 tags:	    spark
-cover:  "/assets/instacode.png"
+cover:  "/assets/pexels-photo-577585.jpeg"
 ---

 This article in our Spark Tutorial series **demonstrates the reading of data into Spark DataFrame and applying different transformations on it**.